-- 17. RSHE will be taught in each year group throughout the academy.
-The curriculum we deliver is age-appropriate and progressive, building the pupil's knowledge, understanding and skills year on year.
-We work to objectives in each year group that support the achievement of outcomes outlined in the government RSHE guidance. - 18.
-We deliver our RSHE curriculum through a range of approaches within the academy day.
+17. RSHE will be taught in each year group throughout the academy.
+The curriculum we deliver is age-appropriate and progressive, building the pupil's knowledge, understanding and skills year

-- 19. RSHE will be firmly embedded within our broader curriculum areas, including science, food technology, physical education (PE) and computing in addition to more focused learning through RSHE sessions, tutor-time and assemblies. - 20.
+- 18. We deliver our RSHE curriculum through a range of approaches within the academy day. - 19.
+RSHE will be firmly embedded within our broader curriculum areas, including science, food technology, physical education (PE) and computing in addition to more focused learning through RSHE sessions, tutor-time and assemblies. - 20.
 You can find the overarching RSE and Health topics for each year group in appendix 2 below: